 Spain's largest theme park (and one of Europe's biggest), PortAventura is a beguiling place with lush landscaping, charming architecture, and immersive themeing.
 While it's not on the level of a Disney or Universal park (which is intriguing, since Universal operated the park and resort at one time), it is a step above a typical park.
-That's not to say it doesn't offer great attractions.
 In fact, some of its coasters and rides are among the world's most thrilling.

 To make a Western-influenced comparison, PortAventura is similar to the Busch Gardens parks, which also present a winning combination of great rides, wonderful atmosphere, superior park food, and inspired shows.
 That's not surprising, since Busch Entertainment was also among the property's original owners and designers.
 (PortAventura is now owned and operated by an independent Spanish company.)